kubeshop/testkube/docs/generate-test-crds.md

 For example, mytest.prod.postman_secret_environment.json

-It's expected that each variable value in environment file is provided in a form of `secret-name=secret-key` In this case it will be added to a list of Test secret variables.
+It's expected that each variable value in secret environment file is provided in a form of `secret-name=secret-key` In this case it will be added to a list of Test secret variables.